European shares retreat, threatening 4-week rally

 “That would be a drag on equities because it will reduce the incentive for investors to move from government bonds into equities.”

-The French index was one of the worst performers, down 0.9 percent after Standard & Poor’s cut France’s sovereign credit rating by one notch to AA from AA+.
+The French index was one of the worst performers, down 0.7 percent after the credit downgrade by Standard & Poor‘s.

-Individual stock fallers included luxury group Richemont , which missed revenue expectations.
+“The S&P’s decision reflects the worries over French growth, and the sentiment that government action is not enough,” said Philippe Waechter, head of economic research at Natixis Asset Management.

-“We needed to have confirmation (of economic recovery) in terms of corporate earnings and so far we don’t have that confirmation and that’s why I think the market is no longer going up,” said Stephane Ekolo, chief European equity strategist at Market Securities.
+Individual stock fallers included luxury group Richemont, which missed revenue expectations, and Telecom Italia, whose new strategy and capital raising plans failed to convince investors.

-With some 53 percent of European companies missing earnings expectations and 65 percent undershooting on revenues, the onus is on companies to show how they will improve in the future.
+“Telecom Italia’s 2013-2016 outlook didn’t include the ‘extraordinary’ measures investors were after in our view,” analysts at Barclays said in a note.